-Dr. Abigail Browning is a researcher and communication specialist who works in event forecasting, scenario analysis, and decision support.
-Her doctoral expertise includes qualitative and quantitative analysis of collective action emergence online, crowdfunding, and activist behavior.
+Dr. Browning takes a collaborative, multidisciplinary, social science approach to challenging human/technology development problems.
+Her doctoral expertise includes qualitative and quantitative analysis of collective action emergence online, crowdfunding, the rise of the podcast, and activist behavior.

 Curious about Dr. Browning’s dissertation on collective action?
 Read an introduction below!

 Forward Together?
 Politicized Identities, Collective Action, and the Emergence of the 2017 Women’s March on Washington